Select and Move

 Angle magnetization

-The angle defined by the widget in rotation mode can be constrained to a certain step size.
-To do this, activate the option at the top left of the Viewer and set the value in degrees.
+The angle defined by the widget in Rotation mode can be constrained to a certain step size.
+To do this, activate the option at the top-left of the Viewer and set the value in degrees.

 This option can be temporarily activated/deactivated during rotation, by pressing the Shift key: